Muriel Bowser: Sexual harassment

-In December 2017, Bowser ordered that 30,000 employees of the District receive sexual harassment training by February 2018.
+In December 2017, Bowser ordered that 30,000 employees of the district receive sexual harassment training by February 2018.
 Under the order, 1,500 supervisors must also complete advanced, in-person training.
 At the time, Bowser administration personnel could not say how much taxpayers had paid to resolve sexual harassment claims against the city, or how many such claims there had been.
 In March 2018, it was reported that taxpayers had recently spent at least $735,000 to settle such suits.
 Bowser's aides acknowledged they did not have a full grasp of the problem, and the city plans to set up a system to track complaints and settlements.

 Traffic safety

-In 2015, Bowser announced Vision Zero, a traffic safety initiative that aims to eliminate all traffic fatalities by 2024.
+In 2015, Bowser announced a Vision Zero traffic safety initiative that aims to eliminate all traffic fatalities by 2024.
 To launch the event, Bowser, supporters, and D.C. government employees stood at intersections and waved green signs imploring motorists to slow down.
 The following year, the number of traffic fatalities increased from 26 to 28 and the number of crash injuries increased from 12,122 to 12,430.
 Pedestrian fatalities within the total dropped from 15 to 9, during a period when pedestrian deaths nationally had jumped upward by 11 percent.
 In 2017, traffic fatalities continued to rise.
 Following a pair of biking fatalities in the summer of 2018, cyclists protested that Bowser had failed at promoting traffic safety.
 In 2019, a prominent bike advocate was struck and killed by a driver along a stretch of road that was known to be dangerous.

 In May 2020, Bowser announced that the default speed limits in D.C. would be reduced to 20 mph, claiming that "slower speeds can help improve safety".
-While overall traffic declined during the pandemic, DC reported 37 traffic fatalities in 2020, the most in over a decade.
+While overall traffic declined during the pandemic, D.C. reported 37 traffic fatalities in 2020, the most in over a decade.
 2021 was deadlier, and by mid-November, the number of traffic deaths had already reached 2020's level.

 Transportation

-As part of her first State of the District Address in March 2015, Bowser promised to get the DC Streetcar "up and running."
+As part of her first State of the District Address in March 2015, Bowser promised to get the DC Streetcar "up and running".
 In September, Bowser as well as the director of the D.C.
 Department of Transportation promised that the streetcar would be operational by the end of the year.
 The H Street/Benning line began public service operations on February 27, 2016.